SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

     public class GameLevel { //The current loaded level data MyLevel currentLevel; //Current Enemies private int enemyCount; //Time progressed in this level private float levelElapsedTime; //Functions public void KillEnemy() { //Do Kill } }

-One simply extends the data class with additional functions (mixing data with function), the other takes the data in to itself and then works with it.&nbsp; My recommendation is to use the second as it keeps a clear line between what is your loaded data and what you do with that data in your game but ultimately, it is up to you.
+One simply extends the data class with additional functions (mixing data with function), the other takes the data in to itself and then works with it.
+My recommendation is to use the second as it keeps a clear line between what is your loaded data and what you do with that data in your game but ultimately, it is up to you.

 > I always recommend to keep data loaded via XML clean and do not modify it unless you really have to.
 Changing the data WON’T change the underlying XML and will need reloading to reset.
 >